 A Complainant may request a formal investigation into allegations of Prohibited Conduct upon filing the complaint, during the initial meeting with the OEOA Specialist, or during the informal resolution process.
-This request may be submitted as a hard copy document, an email, or via the to respond to relevant information gathered during the investigation.
+This request may be submitted as a hard copy document, an email, or via the presented.
+Each party will be provided with an opportunity to respond to relevant information gathered during the investigation.